 Hans DE BOER (Netherlands / Australia) - Board member

 Hans de Boer (1986) is a full time forensic pathologist at the Netherlands Forensic Institute in the Hague.
 Besides his daily forensic work he holds an academic position at the Amsterdam University Medical Centres, where he performs research and teaching in autopsy pathology, forensic anthropology and Disaster Victim Identification.
 For this he collaborates closely with forensic academic partners in The Netherlands and abroad.
 His research interests are broad, ranging from sudden cardiac death to bone histology and trauma analysis.
 He is a full time member of the Dutch Disaster Victim Identification team and is the current deputy chair of the Interpol DVI sub-working group for pathology and anthropology.
 In addition, he is an active participant in various national and international forensic pathology and forensic anthropology associations.

-|Denmark||Niels Lynnerup, Professor of Forensic Anthropology, is head of the Unit of Forensic Anthropology at the University of Copenhagen, Denmark.
-His research comprises both the living (photogrammetry, gait analyses) as well as the dead (paleodemography, stable isotopes, CT-scanning and 3D visualisation techniques).
-Niels Lynnerup is Editor-in-Chief of the Scandinavian Journal of Forensic Science and co-editor of the Journal of Paleopathology.|
+Niels Lynnerup, Professor of Forensic Anthropology, is an MD and head of the Department of Forensic Medicine at the University of Copenhagen, Denmark.
+His research comprises both the living (photogrammetry, age-evaluation and gait analyses) as well as the dead (paleodemography, paleopathology, stable isotopes, aDNA and CT-scanning and 3D visualisation techniques).